jasoneveleth/hdcms-python/README.md

 hdc.write_image(gaussian_sum_stat, "tmp.png")
 ```

-This library is built on top of the [`hdcms-bindings` package](https://pypi.org/project/hdcms-bindings/), which exposes python bindings to a C library.
-That bindings package contains only a few functions and lacks a nice user experience.
-But, if you are only interested in that, check it out.

 For more documentation: see [`examples/` directory](https://github.com/jasoneveleth/hdcms-python/tree/main/examples).

 ## Dependencies

+This library is built on top of the [`hdcms-bindings` package](https://pypi.org/project/hdcms-bindings/), which exposes python bindings to a C library.

 `numpy` is a necessary dependency for every function.